gjsify/types/gjs/README.md

 GJS TypeScript type definitions for Gjs using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0-beta.16.

+[GJS](https://gitlab.gnome.org/GNOME/gjs) is a JavaScript runtime for the GNOME ecosystem.
+Using GJS and the type definitions in this NPM package, you can build GTK applications in TypeScript or JavaScript with type checking, better autocompletion and inline documentations.

 ## Install

 To use this type definitions, install them with NPM:
 ```bash
 npm install @girs/gjs
 ```

 ## Usage